JUNE AT CLUNY

 BULBS & TUBERS

 This is the beginning of the lily season.
-One of the most prolific lilies having seeded itself throughout much of the garden is L. martagon, a European Turkscap lily with flowers in shades of purple and white.
-Towards the end of the month, succeeding in out-growing them all is the magnificent Cardiocrinum giganteum, the Giant Himalayan Lily, with its long thick stalks growing up to 4m high topped with white scented trumpet flowers.
-Last year’s seed heads can also be seen still in position.
-The very beautiful Chinese Nomocharis with its flat to saucer-shaped, often highly spotted, pink flowers are mainly concentrated in the lawn beds.
-The not well-known but very attractive mauve flowers of Notholirion bulbiliferum bloom in the lawn beds and at the very bottom of the garden.
+One of the most prolific at Cluny, having seeded itself throughout much of the garden is L. martagon, a European Turkscap lily with flowers in shades of purple and white.
+Along with yellow L. pyrenaicum both grow prolifically on the wildflower bank as you approach or leave Cluny.
+During the latter half of the month, succeeding in out-growing them all is the magnificent Cardiocrinum giganteum, the Giant Himalayan Lily, with its long thick stalks which can grow up to 3m high topped with white scented trumpet flowers.
+The not well-known but very attractive sky-blue flowers of Notholirion bulbiliferum bloom in the lawn beds and at the bottom of the garden.

-These are some of the strangest looking tuberous plants with unusually shaped spathes pale green to purple-veined in colour, often ‘well-hidden’ beneath large leaves.
-One of the largest with a very long appendage or ‘tongue’, is Arisaema propinquum.
-A fine specimen of this species can be found directly opposite the second Sequoiadendron giganteum (Big tree) just before No 10.
+These are amongst some of the strangest looking tuberous plants having unusually shaped spathes pale green to purple-veined in colour, often ‘well-hidden’ beneath large glossy leaves.
+One of the largest with a very long ‘tongue’, is Arisaema propinquum.
+A number are now growing very close to the paths.
+Some species with club shape tongues are commonly known as “Jack in the Pulpit”.
+In general, they are spreading throughout, thriving in the soil conditions and woodland atmosphere of Cluny.

 AND THE REST!

 Early in the month, Paeonia veitchii (perennial peony) and P delavayi (tree peony) are in flower particularly in the lawn area.
-Aquilegias in all forms and colours are everywhere, and wild orchids are spreading throughout the garden especially in the damper areas.
-Geranium, Thalictrums (meadow rue), Jacob’s Ladder and Rogersia provide colour and ground cover.
-Gentiana lutea (yellow gentian) flowers with tall spikes in the gravel in front of the house along with Digitalis grandiflora a yellow species foxglove, along with Small Scabious, important for bees and butterflies.
+Geraniums, Astrantia, Aquilegias, Foxgloves, Thalictrums (meadow rue), Jacob’s Ladders and Rodgersias provide colour and ground cover.
+Gentiana lutea (yellow gentian) flowers with tall spikes in the gravel in front of the house.
+There are other interesting plants in the gravel including introduced natives such as Nottingham Catchfly and Small Scabious, attractive to bumblebees.
+Digitalis grandiflora a yellow species foxglove, blooms prolifically in the gravel and elsewhere in the garden.
 Tropaeolum speciosum (Chilean Flame flower) is now crawling over many of the taller plants in the garden and by the end of June, its scarlet flowers should be in bloom.

 WILDLIFE

-Sadly the bird song quietens down by the middle of June but the woodland birds are very busy feeding their young including two pairs of Great Spotted Woodpeckers one at the bottom of the garden, the other near the Giant Sequoia.
-Look out for the Red Squirrels feeding on the feeders at the ‘Big Tree’ (No 4 – 5).
-They can often be seen in other parts of the garden racing up and down the larger trees and around the car park feeders.
-There should be loads of insects in the garden especially bumblebees, wasps, moths and ants all very beneficial to the garden in helping with pollination and in the case of wasps, protecting the plants by eating aphids.
-However as a result of the weather there have been fewer insects around and this will ultimately affect the other wildlife in the garden.
-It is always worth a look at the wildflower bank on your way down the road before reaching the cattle grid.
+Sadly, the bird song quietens down by the middle of June but the woodland birds are very busy feeding their young including a pair of Great Spotted Woodpeckers.
+Look out for the Red Squirrels feeding at the bird feeders at the first ‘Big Tree’ (No 4 – 5).
+They can often be seen in other parts of the garden racing up and down the larger trees and on the feeders around the car park.
+On hot days they tend to be much less active feeding in the first part of the morning and late afternoon so don’t be surprised if you don’t see any around mid-day!
+There should be loads of insects in the garden especially bumblebees and wasps, all very beneficial in helping with pollination and in the case of wasps, protecting the plants by eating aphids.
+Apart from birds such as song thrush and blackbirds feeding on slugs, we also have plenty of toads and frogs helping us out.
+Keep a look out for the stoats!

 JUNE JOBS